Stacked Column Chart in Power BI

 Power BI Stacked Column Chart is useful to visualize multiple dimensions against a single measure.
 Let me show you how to Create a Stacked Column Chart with an example.

-For this Power BI Stacked Column Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect to SQL Server article to understand the Data Source in Power BI.
+For this Power BI Stacked Column Chart demonstration, we will use the SQL Data Source we created in our previous article.
+So, Please refer to the Connect to SQL Server and the List of Charts article to understand the Data Source in Power BI.

 How to Create a Stacked Column Chart in Power BI